 Percentage of totals for home office deduction and overhead

-Percentage of price increase or decrease
+How to figure out percentage of price increase or decrease

 For most businesses, especially in retail, owners and managers like to know the percentages of increase and decrease for just about everything, from sales to salaries.
 Use the following formulas to calculate the percentages of increase and decrease in your company.